When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Subaru car insurance rates by state

-When it comes to car insurance, your location plays a significant role in determining your insurance premiums.
-Subaru car insurance rates vary significantly from one state to another due to factors such as traffic conditions, accident rates, theft/vandalism, weather events and state-specific insurance laws.
-Find below Subaru car insurance rates by state.
+Your location significantly impacts your Subaru car insurance premiums.
+Insurance rates vary widely from state to state due to factors like traffic density, accident statistics, theft/vandalism, weather events and state laws.
+Below, you’ll find Subaru car insurance rates by state.

 StateAnnual ratesSix-month ratesMonthly rates